Key equity release review

 Is Key later life finance a good equity release company?

 Key is authorised by the Financial Conduct Authority and a member of the Equity Release Council – a sign of all good equity release companies.
-Leading independent review website Trustpilot also class Key equity release as excellent, with 16,864 customer reviews giving them a trust rating of 4.7 out of 5.
+Leading independent review website Trustpilot also class Key equity release as excellent, with over 17,000 customer reviews giving them a trust rating of 4.8 out of 5.

 Key lifetime mortgages

-Key later life finance has a range of lifetime mortgages that allow customers to access up to 56% of their property value.
-In addition to meeting the Equity Release Council’s standards, Key lifetime mortgages can be personalised to include:
+Key later life finance has a range of lifetime mortgages that allow customers to access equity from their property value which include their:

 What is the interest rate for Key equity release?